 GHS has updated its patient and visitor policy for all of its physician practice locations:

 - No visitors will be allowed in Granville Health System physician practices.

 - Patients seeking care at GHS physician practices may be accompanied by 1 caregiver.

 - All persons must sanitize their hands when entering the physician practice.

 - Patients scheduling an appointment or confirming an appointment should expect additional screening questions and may receive additional guidance in preparation for the medical visit.

-- In order to prevent the spread of infectious diseases, patients who are symptomatic may be asked to wear a surgical mask upon entry to the medical practice.
+- In order to prevent the spread of infectious diseases, patients and any caregivers will be asked to wear a mask upon entry to the medical practice.

 - All persons entering GHS physician practice will be screened for any symptoms and exposure risk upon arrival and will be restricted from visiting Granville Medical Center unless they are seeking medical care or have an appointment for care.